VoltDB/voltdb-labs/java/README.md

 ### Apache Log Analytics
 An app that generates and stores an apache log file.
 The data is setup to save the raw log data and a refined version.
 The refined version keeps track of assets and the size for a given interval so that it can be used to track hit counts and bandwidth utilization.

+###Flickr Feed Reader
+Reads a real Flickr JSON feed and stores the results in Volt.
+Volt extracts all the tags associated with the image and creates a leaderboard.
+The application queries Flickr about once per second to avoid feed limits and displays the results of the volt query every two seconds.

 ## More Coming
 Many more applications coming soon.
 You'll soon see all of our code from our blogs appear here too.